Galen Rupp wins 2nd straight US Olympic marathon trials

+“I’ll let the proper authorities or governing bodies deal with that when it comes.
+Right now I think all of us are just real excited to make the team and be representing Team USA.”

+The trials were run amid the uncertainty about the Olympics.
+IOC member Dick Pound said this week there is a window of two to three months to decide if conditions are too dangerous to hold the Olympics in Tokyo.

 Rupp pulled away in the final miles for a dominant victory.
 Carrying a U.S. flag in his right hand, Rupp was all alone as he crossed the finish line, almost 43 seconds ahead of Jacob Riley.
-Abdi Abdirahman also earned a spot on the U.S. team that aims to compete in the Tokyo Olympics this summer, despite the outbreak of the coronavirus.
+Abdi Abdirahman also earned a spot on the U.S. team by finishing third.

+Tuliamuk edged Molly Seidel by seven seconds in the closest women’s finish in the trials.
+Seidel became the first woman to make the U.S. Olympics team while running in her first marathon.
+Sally Kipyego was third.

+Tuliamuk and Kipyego are from Kenya and have become U.S. citizens.
+Kipyego won the silver medal in the 10,000-meters in 2012 for Kenya.

 “It’s incredible, I feel relief almost more than anything,” said Rupp, who completed his comeback from heel surgery.

-Aliphine Tuliamuk edged Molly Seidel by seven seconds in the closest women’s finish in the trials.
-Seidel became the first woman to make the U.S. Olympics team while running in his first marathon.
-Sally Kipyego was third.

-Tuliamuk and Kipyego are natives of Kenya who have become U.S. citizens.
-Kipyego won the silver medal in the 10,000-meters race for Kenya.
+“Also I don’t think it is the huge performance advantage it is being made out to be, but I also think there’s no question that plated shoes are changing the face of the game. ”

+Added Rupp: “You can’t just put those shoes on anybody and it turns them into Superman.”

-Rupp qualified for his fourth Olympics with a winning time of 2:09:20.
-The 33-year-old runner won the bronze medal in the marathon at the 2016 Rio Games.
+The 33-year-old Rupp qualified for his fourth Olympics with a winning time of 2:09:20.
+He won the bronze medal in the marathon at the 2016 Rio Games.
+Rupp had not completed a marathon since 2018, thanks to heel surgery.

+Rupp said Smith helped him prepare “for any scenario” in the race — including Brian Shrader breaking out early as the rabbit.
+Shrader set the men’s pace for much of the first half of the race but dropped out soon after he was passed by Rupp and others on the 16th mile.

+“I just really tried to relax,” Rupp said.
+“Obviously it’s a little unnerving when you see somebody take off or get a big gap. … I just kept trying to tell myself ‘you’re as strong as you can be.
+You’re strength is always at the last part of the race.”

 He’s only the second man, after Frank Shorter in 1972 and 1976, to win two U.S. trials.
 Shorter tied for the 1972 win with Kenny Moore.